St Boniface's German Church, Whitechapel

 The German Church of St Boniface (Deutschsprachige Katholische Gemeinde St. Bonifatius London) is a Roman Catholic church located in Whitechapel, in the London Borough of Tower Hamlets.
 It serves the German-speaking Catholic community of East London and is part of the Diocese of Westminster.

-The present Modernist church was built in 1959–60 to replace a 19th-century neo-Romanesque building destroyed in the London Blitz during in the Second World War.
+The present Modernist church was built in 1959–60 to replace a 19th-century neo-Romanesque building destroyed in the London Blitz during the Second World War.
 It is a Grade II listed building.

 History

 London's German Catholic Mission was founded in East London in 1809 to minister to the substantial German-speaking immigrant community largely employed in the sugar refining industry.
 It was predated by St George's German Lutheran Church, founded in Whitechapel in 1762.

 In 1862 the German Catholic Mission moved to its current site in Adler Street, occupying a former Methodist building.
 Between 1873 and 1875, a new neo-Romanesque church was built to designs by John Young.Damaged in a Zeppelin raid in 1917, the building was completely destroyed by enemy bombing during the London Blitz in September 1940.

 Rebuilding was pursued in earnest from 1952 under the impetus of Father Felix Leushacke.
 Leushacke engaged architect and friend, Toni Hermanns of Kleve, to work up a model.
 When Hermanns' radical design was rejected by the Archdiocese, Leushacke turned to Donald Plaskett Marshall of Plaskett Marshall & Partners to provide a new scheme that, after much negotiation, was finally agreed in 1957.
 Plaskett's assured Modernist design nevertheless references Expressionist architectural trends prevalent in West German post-war ecclesiastical architecture of the period.
 Construction began in November 1959 and concluded 12 months later ahead of consecration by Cardinal William Godfrey, Archbishop of Westminster, and the Auxiliary Bishop of Cologne, Wilhelm Leven.